 After the speech, Trump boarded Marine One and flew to a golf course in nearby Saitama Prefecture to tee off with Japanese Prime Minister Shinzo Abe and professional golfer Hideki Matsuyama.
 The president said the relaxed atmosphere allowed the two leaders to speak frankly, and that they were able to "carry out in depth discussion, at times touching on various difficult issues."

 Afterward, he flew to central Tokyo, where he will spend the lion's share of the tour's Japan leg.
 His schedule includes bilateral security talks with Abe, a brief meeting at the Imperial Palace with Emperor Akihito, and visits with the families of Japanese citizens abducted by North Korea.

 Trump is expected to remain in Tokyo until Tuesday, when Air Force One will lift off again for stops in South Korea, China, Vietnam and the Philippines.

 The president kick-started his much-anticipated Asia tour with a stopover Friday in Hawaii, where he and First Lady Melania Trump laid a wreath of white flowers at the USS Arizona Memorial that honors the 1,177 crew members who died in the Dec.
 7, 1941, surprise attack by the Japanese.

 The White House said Trump's trip "will underscore his commitment to longstanding United States alliances and partnerships, and reaffirm United States leadership in promoting a free and open Indo-Pacific region."

-The question of how to deal with North Korea and trade talks are also expected to top his agenda.
+The question of how to deal with North Korea and trade talks also are expected to top his agenda.